RicheByte/gymsite/README.md

 Usage

     Admin Login: Access the admin dashboard by navigating to index/admin/login.php.
-    User Features: Users can register, log in, and access features like the diet tracker and shopping cart.
+    User Features: Users can register, log in, and access features like the diet tracker and shopping cart. admin, username = admin , password = pwd user, username = user, password = pwd

 Database Structure